Take a moment to breathe and step back from your day to-day struggles.

 Acknowledge struggles and formulate a plan to address them

 Event space for individual or group education and therapy sessions

 Farmers and First Responders experience an unprecedented amount of stress, and are at high risk for developing anxiety, depression, post-traumatic stress disorder, and suicidal thoughts.

 First Responders are 90% more at risk for being exposed to a traumatic event

 58% of Farmers and 88% of First Responders report feeling anxious and stressed

 High suicide rate

-25% of First Responders think about suicide, and Farmers have a suicide rate 20-30% higher than the general population
+25% of First Responders think about suicide, and Farmers are twice as likely to die by suicide than the general population

 To everyone who knew him, Dalles seemed fine… he had a loving and beautiful wife, was fulfilling his dream to be a Farmer and volunteered his time as a First Responder.
 On the outside, everything appeared more than fine.
 But things were not fine…Read the Full Story

 To enhance and support the mental, emotional, and spiritual wellbeing of individuals primarily involved in the agricultural and First Responder communities who are struggling with forms of stress and anxiety.